 Like the cisterns associated with Classical and pre-modern aqueducts, 19th century distant supply aqueducts frequently terminated in urban reservoirs, which might be open or covered, depending on their location and the space available.
-New York's Jerome Park Reservoir is an open basin surrounded by an embankment, completed in 1906 at the confluence of the Old and New Croton aqueducts.
+New York's Jerome Park reservoir is an open basin surrounded by an embankment, completed in 1906 at the confluence of the Old and New Croton aqueducts.
+Montreal built a sequence of eight reservoirs between 1856 and 1946, partly within the Frederick Law Olmsted designed Mount Royal Park, taking advantage of the topography of the mountain to serve as the city's virtual water tower (Ross 2011).
 Large masonry reservoirs were built in Haussmann's Paris to hold water brought in through its aqueduct system.
-Eugene Belgrand built Ménilmontant in 1865 with a capacity of 95,000 m3 and Montsouris, with 202,000 m3, in 1874, while Montmartre could store 11,000 m3 divided between four floors with separate river and spring water (Beaumont-Maillet 1991).
+Eugene Belgrand built Ménilmontant in 1865 with a capacity of 95,000 m and Montsouris, with 202,000 m, in 1874, while Montmartre could store 11,000 m divided between four floors with separate river and spring water (Beaumont-Maillet 1991).

 Internally these massive storage cisterns had stone, cast-iron or concrete supports to the vaulted roofs, sometimes on multiple levels.
-Many such reservoirs are concealed, grassed over and doubling as local parks.
-Others have architectural camouflage: Montmartre was decorated with neo-baroque details to complement the nearby Sacré Coeur church.
+Many such reservoirs are concealed, grassed over and double as local parks.
+Others have architectural camouflage: Montmartre was decorated with neo-Baroque details to complement the nearby Sacré Coeur church.
 A third typology were wholly mechanical structures, effectively very large tanks, of which the Palacio de los Aguas Corrientes in Buenos Aires is a notable example.
 Conceived as a kit of parts, it was manufactured by the Belgian Marcinelle et Couillet foundry and decorated with terracotta pieces made by Doulton & Co.
 England, and assembled in the Argentine capital between 1887 and 1894.
-Twelve water tanks on three floors stored 72,700 m3 of water extracted from the river Plate.
+Twelve water tanks on three floors stored 72,700 $m^3$ of water extracted from the River Plate.